-Deficit spending had increased in most countries during the 1970s, and even though it was continued in the 1980s, its budgetary costs increased dramatically with the rise of real interest rates.
-In the 1990s, the Maastricht criteria for membership in the European Monetary Union had the effect of foreclosing the deficit option for most European welfare states, and under conditions of high capital mobility all other countries were also constrained to demonstrate their fiscal conservatism in order to avoid paying high risk premia on their public debt.
+Deficit spending had increased in most countries during the 1970s and, even though it was continued in the 1980s, its budgetary costs increased dramatically with the rise of real interest rates.
+In the 1990s, the Maastricht criteria for membership in the European Monetary Union had the effect of foreclosing the deficit option for most European welfare states.
+Under conditions of high capital mobility, all other countries were also constrained to demonstrate their fiscal conservatism in order to avoid paying high risk premiums on their public debt.
 In short, deficit spending had ceased to be a sustainable national strategy in the 1990s.
-At the same time, however, significant cuts in public expenditures were difficult to adopt in multi-party and corporatist political systems where hard choices depend on broad agreement among multiple veto actors, and they were also difficult in Westminster-type two-party systems where the governing party must fear political opposition and negative electoral reactions to significant and visible cuts in welfare benefits (Pierson 1994, 1996).
-In most cases, therefore, expenditure cuts were not, and are not, a solution that governments could pursue without incurring heavy political costs.[13]
-That leaves burden-shifting strategies.
-Among the less mobile tax bases, the ones with the largest revenue potential are taxes on consumption, social security contributions, and taxes on income from labor, all of which are relatively immune to international tax competition.[14]
-In doing so, however, governments need to consider the potential impact of tax increases on the costs of labor and hence on employment.
+At the same time, however, significant cuts in public expenditures were difficult to adopt in multi-party and corporatist political systems where hard choices depend on broad agreement among multiple actors.
+They were also difficult in Westminster-type two-party systems, where the governing party must fear political opposition and negative electoral reactions to significant and visible cuts in welfare benefits (Pierson 1994, 1996).
+In most cases, therefore, expenditure cuts were not, and are not, a solution that governments could pursue without incurring heavy political costs.
+This shifts the emphasis to burden-shifting strategies.
+Among the less mobile tax bases, the ones with the largest revenue potential are taxes on consumption, social security contributions, and taxes on income from labour, all relatively immune to international tax competition.
+In taking that course, however, governments need to consider the potential impact of tax increases on the costs of labour and, hence, on employment.

-Contrary to widespread expectations, the statistical association between the total burden of taxes and social security contributions (measured as a share of GDP) and total employment (measured as a share of the working-age population) appears to be very weak (R2 = 0.115).
-In fact, Denmark, the country with the highest tax burden, does as well or better in employment terms than the lowest-tax economies of the United States and Japan (Figure 1).
+Contrary to widespread expectations, the statistical association between the total burden of taxes and social security contributions (measured as a share of GDP) and total employment (measured as a share of the working-age population) appears to be very weak.
+In fact, Denmark, the country with the highest tax burden, does as well or better in employment terms than the lowest-tax economies of the United States and Japan.
+Among the 12 countries covered by our project, the highest employment ratios are achieved by low-tax Switzerland together with high-tax Denmark and Sweden, while the low-tax Anglo-Saxon countries have intermediate and the remaining moderate-tax Continental countries have the lowest employment scores (Table 1).